sonapraneeth-a/reboot-lanyon/source/_posts/2018-02-23-css-components.md

 sharing: true
 publish: true
 toc: true
-toc_label: "On this page"
+toc_label: On this page
-toc_icon: "table"  # corresponding Font Awesome icon name (without fa prefix)
+toc_icon: table  # corresponding Font Awesome icon name (without fa prefix)
 ---

 In this blog, we present various css options available in this theme <!--more-->